vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 During your research you will have numerous datasets and files which need to be managed.
 Logical folder structures and file names will help you throughout your research to understand what each file contains without opening it and looking in-depth.

-In this part of the course you will leam to:
+In this part of the course you will learn to:

 - Understand different concepts of data organisation and why consistently organising your data matters;
 - Name the do's and don'ts in file naming;
 - Apply the presented information to your own data.

-#### Good File Management
+### Good File Management

 In this short video Jeff Haywood, professor at the University of Edinburg, explains his experiences with good and bad file management.

 <iframe src="https://www.youtube.com/embed/i2jcOJOFUZg" allowfullscreen="" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" height="515px" style="display: inline-block;" width="800px" title=""></iframe>

-Good file management practices enable you to identify, locate and use your research data files efficiently and effectively.

 At the start of a research project, it is easy to believe that you'll remember what name you gave a file and where you put it.
-However, once your research gets under way you may have collected multiple files in various formats, multiple versions and multiple forms such as websites, citations, blogs, articles, methodologies, notes, spreadsheets, etc.
+However, once your research gets under way you may have collected multiple files in various formats, multiple versions and multiple forms such as websites, citations, blogs, articles, methodologies, notes, spreadsheets, etc. Good file management practices enable you to identify, locate and use your research data files efficiently and effectively.

-Naming your records consistently, logically and in a predictable way will distinguish similar records from one another at a glance.
-If properly executed, this will facilitate the storage and retrieval of your research records and will enable yourself or others users to browse file names more effectively and efficiently.

 It is good practice to name your records according to agreed conventions such as group file naming protocols.
-This will not only make file naming easier for you and colleagues because you will not have to ‘rethink’ the process each time; it will also allow you to share your files in a share file space without confusion.
+This will not only make file naming easier for you and colleagues because you will not have to 'rethink' the process each time; it will also allow you to share your files in a share file space without confusion.

-#### Four Best Practices for Organising Your File Naming
-Work through the following four best practices for organising your file naming and consider how you could apply these practices to your own (data) files.

-##### 1. General Rules
-There are four general rules which should be followed when developing a file naming strategy to optimize the potential of your research data:

-- Do not use generic file names that may conflict when moved from one location to another (e.g. ‘Data.csv’).
-Ensure filenames are independent of your location.
-- Make sure that file names outlast the file creator who originally named the file;
-- Consider how scalable your file naming policy needs to be, e.g, if you want to include the project number, don't limit your project number to two digits, or you can only have ninety nine projects.
-- Use fixed and short coded elements to build your filename and have a separate document explaining these coded elements.
-Determining content from filenames is efficient and easy this way.

-##### 2. Data File Naming
+### Benefits of Good File Management
 Your research data files and folders need to be named and organised in a systematic way so that they are both identifiable and accessible to yourself and other (future) users.
 The benefits of consistent data file naming are:

 - Data files are distinguishable from each other;